facebook/docusaurus/website/docs/migrating-from-v1-to-v2.md

 The Docusaurus frontmatter fields for the blog have been changed from camelCase to snake_case to be consistent with the docs.

+The fields `authorFBID` and `authorTwitter` have been deprecated.
+They are only used for generating the profile image of the author which can be done via the `author_image_url` field.

 ## Update `.gitignore`

 The `.gitignore` in your `website` should contain: